 On the 18th of September 2016, Berlin will vote on two very different things, thus making an already confusing thing even more confusing!
 Which shouldn’t come as surprise to anybody who has been in touch with German things before.

-- Berlin elects its representatives at state level (Land – Abgeordnetenhaus or House of Representatives) 2 You can vote for this election if you have German citizenship.
+- Berlin elects its representatives at state level (Land – Abgeordnetenhaus or House of Representatives) [1.
+This one’s especially confusing because Berlin is a state and a city.
+In my former home state Hessen, it was always called Landtagswahlen.
+I didn’t know what an Abgeordnetenhaus was good for.]
+You can vote for this election if you have German citizenship.
 The result of this election has major power over most decisions in regards to Berlin.

 - Berlin elects its representatives at district level (Bezirksverordnetenversammelungen / BVV).
 You can vote for this if you have EU citizenship and are registered in Berlin; and you can vote from age 16.
 The BVV consists of 55 members per district.
 They’re responsible for day-to-day administration.
 The BVV – district councils – also elect the district administrative body.